vinaychennamsetty/dls-component-library/README.md

 | `npm run format:check` | Prettier check (useful in CI).                     |
 | `npm run typecheck`   | Standalone `tsc --noEmit` pass.                     |

----

-## What I'd do differently with more time

-The bigger items are in the Future Improvements list above, but a few smaller things I noticed while building:

-- The CSS lives next to the component as a plain stylesheet.
-For a real library I'd move to CSS Modules or a CSS-in-JS approach so consumers can drop a single bundle in and not worry about class-name collisions or load order.
-- The id-generation strategy works but is slightly cosmetic — long auto-generated ids show up in the DOM.
-Worth taking another pass once the testing/E2E strategy is settled.
-- The recovered test file uses the term "panel" and the brief uses "Accordion".
-I've used "panel" for individual entries and "Accordion" for the whole component.
-Worth fixing the terminology in a glossary so docs stay consistent.